rriemann/blog/_posts/2018-06-27-http-referer-and-data-protection.md

 image: /assets/img/http-referer.png
 ---

 Consider a web page with URL *α* on web server *A* containing a link to a web page with URL *β* on web server *B*.
-If a web page visitor clicks on the link to *β*, many browsers send along with the request to get the website *β* to server *B* the referring webpage *α*.
+If a web page visitor clicks on the link to *β*, many browsers send along with the request to server *B* for the web page *β* the referring webpage *α*.
 This information is sent in form of a HTTP request header.

 <!--more-->